Submillimeter radiation as the thermal component of the Neupert Effect: Observations and Data Analysis

 \subsection{Temporal Evolution}

-Figure \ref{fig:Profiles} presents a selection of the different frequency / energy time profiles.
-By using GOES and Fermi low energy channels, we cover the whole SXR domain.
-At the lowest energies, GOES 1.5-12 keV the emission has a smooth evolution starting at 17:23~UT, with a simple structure peaking at 17:26 UT, and returning to pre-flare level not before 18:40~UT.
-Fermi 12-25 keV band, starts and ends with GOES 1-8~\AA, but it shows two peaks: at 17:25:20 UT and at around 17:26:40 UT.
-On the other hand the impulsive phase at MW and HXR, have a common shape, with delays of less than 1 s between the strongest structures.
-Emission starts at around 17:24 UT and ends by 17:27 UT.
+Figure \ref{fig:Profiles} presents a selection of the different frequency / energy temporal profiles.
+By using GOES and \textit{Fermi} low energy channels, we cover the whole SXR domain.
+At the lowest energies, GOES 1.5--12\,keV the emission has a smooth evolution starting at 17:23\,UT, with a simple structure peaking at 17:26 UT, and returning to pre-flare level not before 18:40\,UT. \textit{Fermi} 12--25\,keV band starts and ends with GOES 1--8\,\AA, but it shows two peaks: at 17:25:20\,UT and at around 17:26:40\,UT.
+On the other hand the impulsive phase at MW and HXR, have a common shape, with delays of less than one second between the strongest structures.
+Emission starts at around 17:24\,UT and ends by 17:27\,UT.

-A closer look to the time evolution at different frequencies and energy bands can be seen in Figure \ref{fig:NProfiles}, where the fluxes are normalized to ease the comparison.
-In the left panel we present the normalized flux at 212~GHz (shaded dark gray), 15.4~GHz (shaded light gray) and 100--300~keV HXR (black curve).
-We observe that during the impulsive phase, defined by HXR, there is an excellent match between features observed at HXR and 15.4~GHz, with no detectable delay.
-This implies that 15.4~GHz has an optical depth $\tau \lesssim 1$, i.e. is near the peak of the spectrum.
-In contrast, the submillimeter emission is, as noted before, smoother, almost featureless, and its peak is delayed by $> 20$~s respect to HXR.
-The cross correlation between HXR and 15.4~GHz (HXR and 212~GHz), graphically exposed in the inset with a continuous line (dashed line) are a quantitative way to remark the coincidence (lack of coincidence) of the time evolution at different frequencies.
-The cross correlation between HXR and 15.4~GHz is maximum for a lag=0~s, while between HXR and 212~GHz is maximum for a lag=25~s.
-We have also compared the time evolution at the three HXR energy bands (right panel in Figure \ref{fig:NProfiles}).
-The shaded light gray curve represents the lowest energy (25--50~keV), the dark gray curve the middle energy (50--100~keV) and the black curve the highest detected energy (100-300~keV).
-All the peaks match well, therefore we don't observe any delay within the data time resolution.
+A closer look at the temporal evolution at different frequencies and energy bands can be seen in Figure \ref{fig:NProfiles}, where the fluxes are normalized to facilitate the comparison.
+In the left panel we present the normalized flux at 212\,GHz (shaded dark gray), 15.4\,GHz (shaded light gray) and 100--300\,keV HXR (black curve).
+We observe that during the impulsive phase, defined by HXR, there is an excellent match between features observed at HXR and 15.4\,GHz, with no detectable delay.
+This implies that 15.4\,GHz has an optical depth $\tau \lesssim 1$, \ie\ is near the peak of the spectrum.
+In contrast, the submillimeter emission is, as noted before, smoother, almost featureless, and its peak is delayed by $> 20$\,seconds with respect to HXR.
+The cross correlation between HXR and 15.4\,GHz (HXR and 212\,GHz), graphically exposed in the inset with a continuous line (dashed line) are a quantitative way to remark the coincidence (lack of coincidence) of the temporal evolution at different frequencies.
+The cross correlation between HXR and 15.4\,GHz is maximum for a lag=0\,seconds, while between HXR and 212\,GHz is maximum for a lag=25\,seconds.
+We have also compared the temporal evolution at the three HXR energy bands (right panel in Figure \ref{fig:NProfiles}).
+The shaded light-gray curve represents the lowest energy (25--50\,keV), the dark-gray curve the middle energy (50--100\,keV) and the black curve the highest detected energy (100--300\,keV).
+All of the peaks match well; therefore we do not observe any delay within the data temporal resolution.